 Seeing a doctor for evaluation and diagnosis can help determine whether or not any breast changes are cause for concern.

-The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.
+Bezzy Breast Cancer provides people with access to an online breast cancer community, where users can connect with others for advice and support.
+It’s also full of inspiring stories and helpful articles.